-1. Introduction.
-Arguably, the most exciting recent development in numerical linear algebra (NLA) is the advent of new randomized algorithms that are fast, scalable, robust, and reliable.
-For example, many practitioners have adopted the "randomized SVD" and its relatives [20, 26] to compute truncated singular value decompositions of large matrices.
-Randomized preconditioning [36, 3] allows us to solve highly overdetermined least-squares problems faster than any classical algorithm.
+Arguably, the most exciting recent development in NLA is the advent of new randomized algorithms that are fast, scalable, robust, and reliable.
+For example, many practitioners have adopted the "randomized SVD" and its relatives [26, 36] to compute truncated singular value decompositions of large matrices.
+Randomized preconditioning [49, 3] allows us to solve highly overdetermined least-squares problems faster than any previous algorithm.
+Yet the NLA community has made less progress on other core challenges, especially problems involving nonsymmetric square matrices.

-In spite of these successes, we have made less progress on other core challenges from NLA, especially problems involving nonsymmetric square matrices.
-This paper exposes a new class of algorithms for solving general linear systems and eigenvalue problems.
-Our framework enhances subspace projection methods [37, 38], such as GMRES and the Rayleigh-Ritz process, with the modern technique of randomized sketching [41, 52, 26].
+This paper exposes a new class of algorithms for solving nonsymmetric linear systems and eigenvalue problems.
+The methods can also be competitive for symmetric problems.
+Our framework combines subspace projection methods [50, 51], such as GMRES and the Rayleigh-Ritz process, with the modern technique of randomized dimension reduction [54, 68, 36].
 This approach allows us to accelerate the existing methods by incorporating approximation subspaces that are easier to construct.
-The resulting algorithms are faster than their classical counterparts, without much loss of accuracy.
-In retrospect, the marriage of these ideas appears foreordained.
+The resulting algorithms are faster than their classic counterparts, without much loss of accuracy.
+In retrospect, the marriage of these ideas appears inevitable.